Lahm21111/Literature_Review/README.md

 2. Indicate that applying a dilated convolution to skip connections from early layers without handling the aliasing problem makes it difﬁcult to extract information.

+## 7. Environmental Sound Classification with CNN

+## 8. Deep CNN for Environmental Sound Classification and Data Augmentation

+### Summary:

+Deep convolutional neural networks (CNNs) are well-suited for environmental sound classification due to their ability to learn discriminative spectro-temporal features.
+However, the scarcity of labeled data limits their application.
+This study proposes a deep CNN architecture and audio data augmentation techniques to address this issue.
+Experiments show that the combination of data augmentation and the proposed CNN achieves state-of-the-art performance, outperforming both the CNN without augmentation and shallow dictionary learning models.
+Additionally, different augmentation methods affect the classification accuracy of each class differently, suggesting that class-conditional data augmentation could further enhance performance.

+### Take Away Information:

+1. A deep CNN arhitecture with three convolutional layers interleaved with two pooling operations, followed by two fully connected layers is contrusted for sound classification.

+2. Four different kinds of audio data augmentation methods are used:

+    (1) Time stretching: slow down or speed up the audio sample

+    (2) Pith shiftin (Greatest Positive Impact): raise or lower the pitch of the audio sample

+    (3) Dynamic range compression: compress the dynamic range of the sample using four parameterizations (What is dynamic range: the sound from a boardingcast and a high-quality speakers is different)

+    (4) Background noise: mix the sample with another recording containing background sounds from different types of acoustic scenes

+3. The result shows that CNN with augmentation method perform much better than the traditional methods, also it indicates that the superiorperformance of the proposed SB-CNN is not only due to theaugmented training set, but rather thanks to the combinationof an augmented training set with the increased capacity andrepresentational power of the deep learning model.

 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)